 Instantly Detect UI Component Bugs with Visual Testing

-Once these DOM Snapshots are on our visual grid, we run visual validations in parallel.
+Once these DOM Snapshots are on our ultrafast grid, we run visual validations in parallel.
 Validations of all visualization states of all components, on all specified viewport sizes, on both Chrome and Firefox, happen at once.

 All this lets you perform ultra-fast codeless validation of your Storybook component libraries in seconds.
 You can think of this as visual testing at the speed of unit testing.
 You can learn more in this blog post on visually testing React components in Storybook and this webinar on our Cypress and Storybook SDKs.